eyeonus/Trade-Dangerous/README.txt

     --pad-size SML?
     --pad SML?
     -p
-      Limit results to stations that match one of the pad sizes specified.
+      Limit stations to those that match one of the pad sizes specified.
-        --pad ML?            (med, lrg or unknown only) -o ML?                 ""    ""      ""    ""
+        --pad ML?            (med, lrg or unknown only) -p ML?                 ""    ""      ""    ""
         --pad ?              (unknown only),
         --pad L              (large only, ignores unknown)

+    --stations
+      Limit results to systems which have stations

+    --trading
+      Limit stations to those which which have markets or trade data.

+    --shipyard
+      Limit stations to those known to have a shipyard.

+    --blackmarket
+      Limit stations to those known to have a black market.

     -v
       Show stations + their distance from star